andrew/ultimate-awesome/README.md

 - [awesome-istio](https://github.com/CatchZeng/awesome-istio) - 😎  A curated list of awesome things related to istio.
 - [awesome-go-cn](https://github.com/ccq18/awesome-go-cn) - Awesome Go 中文翻译.
 - [awesome](https://github.com/cheminfo/awesome) - A collection of awesome things for ChemInfo developers.
+- [awesome-azure-skilling](https://github.com/chenjd/awesome-azure-skilling) - This repository is a collection of free resources and tips for those working with or learning about Azure. .
 - [awesome-chinese-webcomics](https://github.com/ChicagoChinese/awesome-chinese-webcomics) - A curated list of Chinese webcomics for language learners.
 - [awesome-vue3](https://github.com/code-hua/awesome-vue3) - 🎉 A list of Vue3 plugins. (一个关于Vue3 各种功能插件相关列表。).
 - [awesome-mobile-development](https://github.com/CodingAleCR/awesome-mobile-development) - This is a repository full of resources that you might find useful whether you are learning mobile development or want to find tools that help you in the process.